osg-htc/docs/docs/common/ca.md

 ### Configure `fetch-crl`

-To modify the times that fetch-crl-cron runs, edit `/etc/cron.d/fetch-crl` (or `/etc/cron.d/fetch-crl3` depending on the version you have).
+To modify the times that fetch-crl-cron runs, edit `/etc/cron.d/fetch-crl`.

 By default, `fetch-crl` connects directly to the remote CA; this is inefficient and potentially harmful if done simultaneously by many nodes